SaltAndViChips/DnD/content/Hidden/Conspiracies.md

 Sickness was invented by priests to sell cure spells.

-The Dwarves have kidnapped and are trying to ransom back one of the daughters of Artorious, the Sultan of Banu (The largest economic city, majority Humans)
+The Dwarves have kidnapped and are trying to ransom back one of the daughters of [[Artorious]], the Sultan of [[later/Locations/Ashgrove/Banu]]

 Gnomes are just dwarves that can't grow beards.